gravesee/binnr/README.md

 | `exceptions = list(ALL = -1, Age = c(-99, -100))` | Exclude -99 and -100 when binning Age, exclude -1 for the rest of the variables |
 | `mono = c(ALL=2)` | Bin all variables monotonically in any direction |

+### Calling the `bin` function.

+Calling the `bin` function on a `data.frame` requires a dataset of predictors and a target variable.
+Passing no other arguments will bin the data with default settings.

 ```r
 bins <- bin(titanic[,-1], titanic$Survived)